Logo

 Charles Barbier wrote to the Institution Royale des Jeunes Aveugles in Paris to tell them about his invention.

-The first director was not interested, but when that director left in 1821, Charles Barbier wrote again and the new director, a man called Alexandre Rene Pignier, asked a student to learn the method and demonstrate it to the other students and to members of the board of directors.
+When that director left in 1821, Charles Barbier wrote again and the new director, a man called Alexandre-Rene Pignier, asked a student to learn the method and demonstrate it to the other students and to members of the board of directors.

 The students, who had already learned the alphabet, used the grid with the conventional alphabet, even though Charles Barbier continued to promote the phonetic version.